Diverging quantum speed limits: a herald of classicality: Introduction

-Using this formalism, we discuss three limits in which the QSL time vanishes: (i) $\hbar\!\rightarrow\!
-0$, where $\hbar$ is interpreted as a parameter of the state, (ii) $r\!\rightarrow\! \infty$, where $r$ denotes the squeezing in the state and (iii) $n\!\rightarrow \!\infty$ where $n$ is the number of modes.
+Using this formalism, we discuss three limits in which the QSL time vanishes: {\it (i)} $\hbar\!\rightarrow\!
+0$, where $\hbar$ is interpreted as a parameter of the state, {\it (ii)} $r\!\rightarrow\! \infty$, where $r$ denotes the squeezing in the state and {\it (iii)} $n\!\rightarrow \!\infty$ where $n$ is the number of modes.
 Thus, we establish that the emergent classicality linked to a vanishing QSL time can be associated to the reduced uncertainty in particular observables.
 For the special case of a single mode, we develop the theory further to show that, for each state, there exist Hamiltonians which maximize and minimize the QSL time.
-Finally, by applying our Gaussian QSL theory to general quantum evolution, we discuss the role of classical noise, mixed states and non-unitary evolution, and illustrate how these aspects, usually related to a transition to classical behavior, cannot decrease the QSL time.
+Finally, by applying our Gaussian QSL theory to general quantum evolution, we discuss the role of classical noise, mixed states and non-unitary evolution.
+We illustrate how these aspects, \addition{which are related to a transition to classical behavior due to incoherent mixing of states rather than reduced uncertainty of observables}, cannot decrease the QSL time.